fourMs/MGT-python/README.md

 [![Video](https://www.uio.no/ritmo/english/research/labs/fourms/software/musicalgesturestoolbox/mgt-python/video/nordicsmc2021-thumbnail.png)](https://youtu.be/tZVX_lDFrwc)

 MGT can generate both dynamic and static visualizations of video files, including motion videos, history videos, average images, motiongrams, and videograms.
 It can also extract various features from video files, including the quantity, centroid, and area of motion.
 The toolbox also integrates well with other libraries, such as OpenPose for skeleton tracking, and Librosa for audio analysis.
-All the features are described in the [wiki](https://github.com/fourMs/MGT-python/wiki).
+All the features are described in the [wiki documentation](https://github.com/fourMs/MGT-python/wiki).

 ## History